Yakun-Wang/BayesSumOfTreesSPEC/README.txt

-Once you have created these inputs based on your data, you can pass them into the 'CABS' function just as in the demo file for estimation.
+Once you have created these inputs based on your data, you can pass them into the 'BayesSumOfTreesSPEC' function just as in the demo file for estimation.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%